 Low Energy Plasma Cleaners

-The Evactron® De-Contaminator was modified to use welding grade oxygen.
-The investigation performed denotes that there is a day and night comparison for speed and effectiveness.
-When compared to using ambient air for weeks, one or two four hour sessions with oxygen was shown to be more effective.
+The Evactron® De-Contaminator was modified to use welding-grade oxygen.
+The investigation performed denotes that there are a day and night comparison for speed and effectiveness.
+When compared to using ambient air for weeks, one or two four-hour sessions with oxygen were shown to be more effective.

 Figure 1.
 Oxygen tank attached to Evactron Decontaminator low energy plasma cleaner.
 Red tubing connects the bottle/regulator to the intake port of the Evactron.